 Our health and safety program is overseen and directed jointly by our President and Chief Executive Officer and Vice President, Service Center Operations who report on health and safety directly to the Environmental Management and Health & Safety Committee of our Board.
-Senior management and Directors have received specific health and safety training.
+Our management teams have received specific health and safety training.
 In addition, each operation and health and safety manager has had extensive training and all employees have a responsibility for a safe workplace and to report any items which may lead to an unsafe environment.
 Our health and safety performance is reviewed quarterly by our Board and our Environmental Management and Health & Safety Committee meets a minimum of three times a year.
-Our Board of Directors visits operating locations to provide our Directors with the opportunity to familiarize themselves with the potential hazards of our workplace environment.
+Our Board of Directors visits operating locations to provide the opportunity to familiarize themselves with the potential hazards of our workplace environment.

 Our legislated occupational health and safety requirements fall under provincial jurisdiction in Canada and federal jurisdiction in the U.S and we believe that we are in compliance with all such requirements.
 Management assurance that these requirements are met is accomplished by audits of our facilities on a rotational basis and continuous monitoring of safety performance.
 Our facilities are required to achieve a minimum score of 80% on the audit, failing which a remediation plan is developed and they are re-audited within 60 days.
 Any deficiencies identified, pass or fail, are followed up until the items are closed.
-In 2020, COVID-19 protocols reduced the number of audits and corporate health and safety completed 34 audits.
+In 2022 and 2023, the number of audits that corporate health and safety completed were 51 and 47 audits respectively.
 Our internal auditors conduct a high-level compliance audit to identify open matters that have not been resolved.
-In 2021, we anticipate auditing approximately 62 locations.